Sustainable FIBCs: Protecting Our Planet from Waste

 Once again, weight plays a factor.
 You’re using less fuel to transport recyclable bags, meaning that your business’s carbon footprint is smaller even if you factor in business partners and third-party contractors who handle your recycling.

 Environmentally friendly design means taking control of your business processes and working directly with game-changing industry leaders.
 Don’t waste your time dealing with middlemen.
-At Palmetto Industries, we manufacture and distribute FIBC’s, saving you time and money.
+As bulk bag manufacturers and distributors, we save you time and money.
 Contact Palmetto Industries at (706) 737-7999 to discuss what we can do for you.